awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 You can restore a snapshot of an Aurora DB cluster or from an Amazon RDS DB instance to use as the starting point for your Aurora global database\.
 You restore the snapshot and create a new Aurora provisioned DB cluster at the same time\.
 You then add another AWS Region to the restored DB cluster, thus turning it into an Aurora global database\.
 Any Aurora DB cluster that you create using a snapshot in this way becomes the primary cluster of your Aurora global database\.

 The snapshot that you use can be from a `provisioned` or from a `serverless` Aurora DB cluster\.

-**Note**
-You can't create a provisioned Aurora DB cluster from a snapshot made from an Aurora MySQL 5\.6\.10a–based global database\.
-A snapshot from an Aurora MySQL 5\.6\.10a–based global database can only be restored as an Aurora global database\.

 During the restore process, choose the same DB engine type as the snapshot\.
 For example, suppose that you want to restore a snapshot that was made from an Aurora Serverless DB cluster running Aurora PostgreSQL\.
 In this case, you create an Aurora PostgreSQL DB cluster using that same Aurora DB engine and version\.